peteretelej/nasa/README.md

-# nasa - Go library, CLI and applications based on the NASA API
+# nasa - Go library, CLI and apps based on the NASA API

 - Library for accessing and using the NASA API (APOD, NEO)
 - Command line interface (CLI) for accessing NASA API's services